chasvibe/team-SQLazy-agiledb-doe21/README.md

 ![User entity](./imgs/user_entity.png)
 The attribute _userEmail_ serves as an identifier for each user and is the _primary key_ for this entity.
 It's data type is _varchar_ and has a maximum character length of 320 characters including "@" and its domain.
 Because of userEmail's funtion as an identifier for our users it as to be _unique_.
-The following twwo attributes - firstName and lastname are quite self explanatory.
+The following two attributes - firstName and lastname are quite self explanatory.
 These are mandatory and should be set to _NOT NULL_.
 The last attribute - isActive - is a boolean marker that should be set to _true_ by default.
 If a user misbehaves or wants to stop using this app we can set it to _false_.
 The user will still exist in our database but he or she will not be visible for other users, except admin.

 ### User roles